stelligent/MySQL-Vault/readme.md

     $ mysql -uroot -e "GRANT ALL PRIVILEGES ON *.* TO 'vaultadmin'@'%' WITH GRANT OPTION;" -p;

 ###  Vault Workflow
-    Its important to understand the workflow steps for using Vault in production
+    Workflow steps for using Vault in production mode.

+    1. ./start_vault.sh
+       This will :
-    1. Generate server and client certificates for the server on which vault will be running
+          #Generate server and client certificates for the server on which vault will be running
-          $ cd vault; ./generate_ss_certs.sh

-    2. Start consul to serve as vault backend/storage.
+          #Start consul to serve as vault backend/storage.
-          $ consul agent -server -bootstrap-expect 1 -data-dir /tmp/consul -bind 127.0.0.1

-    3. Start vault server.
-Options such as consul backend and certificates are need to be provided at this stage.
-See vault.conf
-          $ cd vault; vault server -config=vault.conf
+          #Start vault server.

+    2. ./init_vault.sh
-    4. Initialize vault - this will generate root/master token and unseal keys - save these keys.
+       This will initialize vault and generate root/master token and unseal keys - save these keys.
        Vault initialization must me performed only once if you;re using a persistent store/backend like consul.
        If backend in memory("inmem"); vault init must be performed every time vault is started
-          $ vault init

-    5. Unseal vaul.
+    3. Unseal vaul.
 This is performed everytime vault is started
           $ vault unseal key1 [key2, [key3]]

-    6. At this stage vault is started in encrypted mode, initialized and using consul as backend(persistent storage)
-          $ edit sourceenv.sh and replace VAULT_TOKEN with token generated in step-2;
-          $ source source_env.sh

-    7. Configure secret backend.
+    4. Configure secret backend.
 For each of the "secret backend", we need to do the following

-       7.1 Use root token or generated a token with root-policy using unseal keys
+       4.1 Use root token or generated a token with root-policy using unseal keys
           $ export VAULT_TOKEN=###########################

-       7.2 Mount secret backend
+       7.2 ./configure_mysql_secretbackend.sh
-          $ vault mount mysql
+           This will -

-       7.2 Configure connection endpoint so that vault can connect to the secret backend
+           configure connection endpoint so that vault can connect to the secret backend create role so that vault can create appropriate users/policies inside of the secret backend verify that the connection works
-          $ vault write mysql/config/connection connection_url="vaultadmin:vaultpass@tcp(127.0.0.1:3306)/"

-       7.3 Create appropriate role so that upon connection(step 7.2)
-           vault can create appropriate users/policies inside of the secret backend
-           $ vault write mysql/roles/readonly sql="CREATE USER '{{name}}'@'%' IDENTIFIED BY '{{password}}';\
-             GRANT SELECT ON *.* TO '{{name}}'@'%';"

-       7.4 Verify the connection works
-           $ vault read mysql/creds/readonly

-    8. Creating Authentication for secret backend(mysql developers/users)
+    5. Creating Authentication for secret backend(mysql developers/users)

+       5.1 ./configure_mysql_secretbackend.sh
+           This will
-       8.1 Create a policy for mysql user.
-           This policy must deny all access to connection endpoints created for vault in step 7.2 above.
-See mysql-policy.conf
+           create a policy for mysql user to deny all access to connection endpoints
            $ vault policy-write mysql-readonly mysql-policy.conf

        8.2 Creat authentication mechanism with this policy.